-The applicants consider that enforcement of the order for their return to the Russian Federation would expose them to the risk of treatment contrary to Article 3 (prohibition of torture and of inhuman or degrading treatment), and allege that the placement of their child, then aged 15 months, in the Toulouse-Cornebarrieu administrative detention centre for nine days amounted to treatment contrary to the same article.
-They submit that this placement was in breach of Article 5 § 1 (right to liberty and security) and 5 § 4 (right to speedy review of the lawfulness of detention).
-Relying on Article 8 (right to respect for private and family life), they complain that their detention in the administrative detention centre was a disproportionate interference in their right to respect for family life, given the very young age of their child.
+The applicants considered that enforcement of the order for their return to the Russian Federation would expose them to the risk of treatment contrary to Article 3 (prohibition of inhuman or degrading treatment), and alleged that the placement of their child, then aged 15 months, in the Toulouse-Cornebarrieu administrative detention centre for nine days had amounted to treatment contrary to the same article.
+They submitted that this placement had been in breach of Article 5 § 1 (right to liberty and security) and 5 § 4 (right to speedy review of the lawfulness of detention).
+Relying on Article 8 (right to respect for private and family life), they complained that their detention in the administrative detention centre had been a disproportionate interference in their right to respect for family life, given the very young age of their child.